 Since 2008, Campbell has been tracking and publicly reporting on water usage in our manufacturing facilities, where we implement capital improvements focused on water reduction.
-Since 2008, our water usage has decreased by 24 percent per tonne of food produced.
+Our goal was to reduce water use per tonne of food produced by 50 percent by 2020.
+We have achieved a 17.8 percent reduction in water use per tonne of food produced since our base year of 2008.

-As part of this effort and to better understand our risk at the local level, we continued to perform a site-by-site water scarcity mapping in 2015, cross-referencing the World Business Council for Sustainable Development's Global Water Tool.
+As part of this effort and to better understand our risk at the local level, we continued to perform a site-by-site water scarcity mapping in 2016, cross-referencing the World Business Council for Sustainable Development's Global Water Tool.